When to Sick Crate chickens

 Sometimes if a hen is kept out of the flock for a long period of time, henpecking may occur when she reenters the flock.
 The best way to avoid this is to be sure she is fully recovered and add her back in when your hens are out of the coop.
 Be sure to watch her for any signs of henpecking so you can quickly intervene if needed.

-If you have a holding pen inside your coop, you can use that as well.
-These pens can work surprisingly well when incorporating not only a hen but a new rooster as well.
+If you have a separate area inside your coop, you can use that as well.
+These pens can work surprisingly well when incorporating not only a hen but also a new rooster.

 You can also add the hen back in at night.
 Birds have a short memory and may not even notice someone new has shown up come morning.
 Simply take your hen into the coop after dark and place her on the roost.
 By morning the entire flock will assume she was there all along and go about their business as usual.